John Stowe: Bishop of Lexington

-On March 12, 2015, Pope Francis appointed Stowe bishop of the Diocese of Lexington.
-He received his episcopal consecration from Archbishop Joseph Kurtz with Bishops Armando Ochoa and Gabriel Enrique Montero Umaña as co-consecrators on May 5, 2015.
+On March 12, 2015, Pope Francis appointed Stowe as bishop of Lexington.
+He received his episcopal consecration at the Cathedral of Christ the King in Lexington from Archbishop Joseph Kurtz, with Bishops Armando Ochoa and Gabriel Enrique Montero Umaña serving as co-consecrators on May 5, 2015.

 In February 2018, Stowe joined the Pax Christi USA Board as their president.

+Viewpoints

+Immigration

-In January 2019, Stowe wrote an op-ed that criticized Nick Sandmann and other students from Covington Catholic High School for sporting apparel supporting President Donald Trump during the 2019 March for Life rally in Washington, D.C.
-He said the slogan "Make America Great Again" on their clothing "supports a president who denigrates the lives of immigrants, refugees and people from countries that he describes with indecent words and haphazardly endangers with life-threatening policies".
+In January 2019, Stowe wrote an op-ed in the Lexington Herald-Leader that criticized Nick Sandmann and other students from Covington Catholic High School for sporting apparel supporting President Donald Trump during the 2019 March for Life rally in Washington, D.C.
+Stowe said the slogan "Make America Great Again" on their clothing:

+LGBTQ rights

 In March 2021, Stowe expressed support for the federal Equality Act, proposed legislation that was opposed by the U.S. Conference of Catholic Bishops.
 He wrote that "As a Catholic bishop, I hate to see any form of harmful discrimination protected by law and it is consistent with our teaching to ensure that LGBTQ people have the protection they need."

+On May 21, 2024, the Diocese of Lexington released a statement that said Stowe accepted the profession of Brother Christian Matson, who identified as transgender, as a hermit.